cspace-deployment/illumination/README.md

 #### for now, it seems, more tweaking required:
 cd search_pahma
 export RAILS_ENV=production
-# need to set a secret key since it's not set in the environment
+# need to set a secret key since it's not set in the environment. uncomment the one here:
 vi config/secrets.yml
-# devise seems to need editing too...
+# and here:
 vi config/initializers/devise.rb
 # apply migrations
 rake db:migrate